taddeseanb/kenya-hub/docs/developer/tutorial-data-management/5-git-cicd.md

 ```

 - Save the file, via `actions` you can follow the progress of the workflow at every push to the repository.
-- On the logs notice how a container is initialised, the source code is checked out, the mkdocs dependency is installed, the build is made and pushed to the gh-pages branch.
+- On the logs notice how a container is initialised, the source code is checked out, the quarto dependency is installed, the build is made and pushed to the gh-pages branch.

 Notice that the syntax to define workflows is different for every CI-CD platform, however they generally follow a similar pattern.
 For Github identify in the file above: